Bad debts are losses to the business.

 General Approach

-A bank or Cash is a real account.
-Per the Golden rule of accounting applicable to the Real Account, we need to debit what comes in and credit what goes out.
+A bank or cash account is a real account.
+Per the Golden Rule of Accounting applicable to the Real Account, we must debit what comes in and credit what goes out.
 So, it’s clear that we need to debit the Bank account for the money received.

 Due to the accident in this example, the receivable balance is considered bad debt, and the full amount is a loss.
 So, the extra amount received from such debtors is a bonus and is nothing but income.
-The Credit will be the bad debts recovery GL (income account).
+The credit will be the bad debt recovery GL (income account).

 Alternative Approach

-However, there is another accounting treatment to record the bad debt recovery.
-We can reverse the debtor and bad debts through a Journal entry to the extent of the collectible amount, and it increases debtor balance and reduces bad debt expense.
+However, there is another accounting treatment for recording bad debt recovery.
+We can reverse the debtor and bad debts through a Journal entry to the extent of the collectible amount, which increases the debtor balance and reduces bad debt expense.
 Let’s see the Journal entry for those as well.

 Also Read: Unbilled Accounts Receivable